 11. Toxicological Information This information does not apply to the finished product "lead-acid battery".
 This information only applies to its compounds in case of a broken product.
 Different exposure limits exist on a national level.
 11.1 Electrolyte (diluted sulphuric acid): Sulphuric Acid is intensely corrosive to skin and mucous membranes; the inhalation of mists may cause damage to the respiratory tract.
 11.2 Lead and Lead compounds Lead and its compounds used in a Lead Acid Battery may cause damage to the blood, nerves and kidneys when ingested.
 The lead contained in the active material is classified as toxic for reproduction.
 12. Ecological Information This information does not apply to the finished product "lead-acid battery".
 This information only applies to its compounds in case of a broken product and the compounds are released to the environment.
 12.1 Electrolyte (diluted sulphuric acid) In order to avoid damage to the sewage system, the acid has to be neutralised by means of lime or sodium carbonate before disposal.
 Ecological damage is possible by change of pH.
 The electrolyte solution reacts with water and organic substances, causing damage to flora and fauna.
 The electrolyte may also contain soluble components of lead that can be toxic to aquatic environments 12.2 Lead and Lead compounds Chemical and physical treatment is required for the elimination from water.
 Waste water containing lead must not be disposed of in an untreated condition.
-Effects of Battery Lead Oxide in the aquatic environment: Toxicity for fish: 96 h LC 50 > 100 mg/l Toxicity for daphnia: 48 h EC 50 > 100 mg/l Toxicity for alga: 72 h IC 50 > 10 mg/l The results demonstrate that Battery Lead Oxide in a concentration of 100 mg/l has no adverse effect on fish and daphnia.
-A concentration of Battery Lead Oxide of 10 mg/l has no adverse effect on the rate of growth and the biomass.
-For the classification according to Directive 67/548/EEC the most sensitive adverse effect has to be considered.
-As a result of the toxicity for alga at > 10 mg/l Battery Lead Oxide has to be classified according to the H400/410 (Harmful to aquatic organisms, may cause long-term adverse effects in the aquatic environment).
+The former classification of Lead compounds as toxic for the aquatic environment R50/53 had been triggered from test results generated in the 80's for soluble Lead compounds (Lead Acetate).
+The hardly soluble Lead compounds such as Battery Lead Oxide were not tested at this time.
+Tests on Battery Lead Oxide were carried out in 2001 and 2005.
+The respective test results conclude that Battery Lead Oxide is not toxic for the environment, neither R50 nor R50/53 nor R51/53.
+From this it follows that the general classification for Lead compounds (R50/53) does not apply to Battery Lead Oxide.
+As the result of this the Risk Phrase R52/53 (GHS:H412; Harmful to aquatic organisms, may cause long-term adverse effects in the aquatic environment) applies to Battery Lead Oxide.
 13. Recycling Information Spent lead-acid batteries are subject to regulation of the EU Battery Directive (2006/66/EU) and its adoptions into national legislation.
 Spent Lead-Acid batteries (EWC 160601) are recycled in lead refineries (secondary lead smelters).
 The components of a spent Lead-Acid battery are recycled or re-processed.
 At the points of sale, the manufacturers and importers of batteries, respectively the metal dealers take back spent batteries, and render them to the secondary lead smelters for processing.
 For safety reasons and to simplify the collection and recycling or re-processing process, spent Lead-Acid batteries must not be mixed with other batteries.
-Especially spent high energy batteries (such as Li-Ion batteries) have to be kept separate from spent Lead-Acid batteries.
+Especially spent high energy batteries (such as Li-lon batteries) have to be kept separate from spent Lead-Acid batteries.
 By no means may the electrolyte (diluted sulphuric acid) be emptied in an inexpert manner.
 This process is to be carried out by the processing companies only.